AlexanderLiteplo/Peg-Solitaire-Solver/README.md

 If You are too lazy to run my code but still want to see what it generates, I got you!

+** Note - to view this properly formatted you have to look at the raw file.

 Solution Path:
     ___
    |111|